MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-SQA-Result/README.md

 ### Assumptions

-All scores are whole numbers.
+All percentages are whole numbers.

 ## User Interface